-Friends of Panthertown provides volunteers and raises funds for much needed conservation projects in Panthertown Valley.
+Since 2005, Friends of Panthertown has trained and coordinated hundreds of volunteers, and raised funds for trail maintenance and much needed conservation projects in Panthertown Valley.
 We encourage environmental stewardship, volunteerism, and create public awareness of issues concerning Panthertown.

 What We Do:

-• Engage volunteers in on-the-ground efforts at monthly work days
+• Engage volunteers in on-the-ground efforts at weekly work days.

-• Restore and maintain 30 miles of public non-motorized trails
+• Restore and maintain 30 miles of public non-motorized multi-use trails.

-• Provide funding for conservation projects through grants and membership contributions
+• Provide funding for conservation projects through grants and contributions.

-Are you a friend of Panthertown?
-All donations and memberships are tax-deductible.
+Are you a Friend of Panthertown?
+All donations are tax-deductible.